 Make sure that capitalized software costs (normally shown as Intangibles) are included as Capex.
 These are often stated as a separate item on the Cash Flow Statement and omitted as a deduction from FCF.

 Regular acquisitions may enhance revenue growth (and margins) but absorb free cash flow.
 Adjust revenue growth to exclude growth from acquisitions or deduct acquisitions from FCF, otherwise you will be double-counting.

 FCF needs to be adjusted for disposals, spin-offs and discontinued operations.
 If the operation was making losses then FCF will increase.

 Bear in mind when evaluating potential growth that discontinued operations may be excluded from past performance.
 Companies are often motivated to dispose of under-performing operations because they reflect poorly on management.
 Future expected growth should be adjusted to reflect the likelihood of further poor performance.

 We have simplified our model by eliminating margin of safety and instead using a single variable — the payback period — to reflect our estimate of risk/uncertainty.

 Stocks with stable revenue and earnings streams justify higher prices which are recognized through a longer payback period.
 We may use a payback period of 10 years for volatile stocks, while blue chip stocks may justify a payback period of 13 years or more.

-A simple formula with few variables, Payback eliminates the need to estimate the cost of capital, used to discount future cash flows in a normal DCF model, and project an exit value/exit multiple.
+A simple formula with few variables, Payback eliminates the need for the following variables used to discount future cash flows in a normal DCF model:

 Payback adjusts FCF for expected growth, providing a far more useful measure than normal multiples (e.g. P/E) which do not.